chroma-sdk/Colore/README.md

 ### Pre-releases

-New release candidate versions will be uploaded to NuGet and marked as pre-releases there.
+New release candidate versions will be uploaded to NuGet and marked as pre-releases there (vX.Y.Z-rcDDDD).

 You can also find pre-release versions for [Colore][gpr-colore] and any additional extensions in [the GitHub package registry][gpr].
 The GitHub package registry will be the place where you'll always find the most bleeding edge packages.